-The quantitative test for goodwill impairment is a two-step process.
-The first step of the goodwill impairment test, used to identify the potential for impairment, compares the fair value of a reporting unit with the carrying value of its net assets, including goodwill.
-If the fair value of the reporting unit is less than the carrying value of the reporting unit, the second step of the goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
-The second step, if required, would compare the implied fair value of goodwill with the current carrying amount of goodwill.
-If the implied fair value of goodwill is less than the carrying value, an impairment charge would be recorded to the Company's operations.
-We determine fair values for each reporting unit using the market approach, when available appropriate, or the income approach, or a combination of both.
+The quantitative impairment test for goodwill compares the fair value of a reporting unit with the carrying value of its net assets, including goodwill.
+If the fair value of the reporting unit is less than the carrying value of the reporting unit, an impairment charge would be recorded to the Company's operations, for the amount, if any, in which the carrying amount exceeds the reporting unit's fair value.
+We determine fair values for each reporting unit using the market approach, when available and appropriate, or the income approach, or a combination of both.
 If multiple valuation methodologies are used, the results are weighted appropriately.